As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 What is a trifle?

-The trifle originated in Great Britain.
-The options with trifles are endless, but they all contain the same basic components: spongey cake, fruit and some sort of jelly or cream.
+A trifle is a layered dessert that originated in Great Britain.
+The options with trifles are endless, but they all contain the same basic components: spongey cake, fruit and some sort of pudding layer.

 A trifle is guaranteed to garner some oohs and ahhs when you bring it to the table.
 It’s just so pretty!

 I love when I get a chance to use my trifle dish.
-And don’t just use a trifle dish for trifles.
+And don’t just use a trifle dish for trifle recipes.
 I use mine to layer salads, dips, desserts… you could even layer a main meal.
 Visually, it’s just so pleasing.

 And using a trifle dish means you can usually make whatever you’re making in advance, which is good for nights like Christmas.

-Here’s what you’ll need to make this delicious dessert:
+Here’s what you’ll need to make this easy gingerbread trifle:

 The Gingerbread